MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-5-create-dashboard.md

 ## Create a Real-Time dashboard

-1. In your KQL queryset, named *TutorialQueryset*, copy/paste, and run the following query.
-This query returns a column chart showing the most recent number of bikes by *BikepoointID*
+1. In your KQL queryset, copy/paste, and run the following query.
+This query returns a column chart showing the most recent number of bikes by *BikepoointID*.

     ```kusto
     TutorialTable